stevenjmesser/visitmy.website/_posts/2024-09-29-the-giant-knight.md

 Like [Neil](https://neilojwilliams.net/week-notes-23-29-september-2024/#:~:text=mix%20things%20up%20with%20other%20types%20of%20blog%20posts), I’ve been thinking about mixing it up recently.
 Getting back to writing notes about things that aren’t work.
 Work is too consuming.
 I’m blessed to work a job I’m passionate about and good at, but like my Dad says ‘Work is just a way to pay the bills’.

 The drumbeat of weeknotes is a good spark plug, forcing me to stop and reflect.
 But I’m gonna have a crack at jotting thoughts down when they pop up.
-I had a good run of that in my [notes]({{ '/tag/notes' | relative_url }}) {:target="_blank"} from last year.
+I had a good run of that in my [notes]({{ '/tag/notes' | relative_url }}){:target="_blank"} from last year.

 ## Back to the Giant Knight